-The first thing you should consider when building a wood boiler is a good water circulation, and this means you should know where to put the ports for supply and return.
-I made a drawing of a barrel and barrel style boiler and although some of you are gonna opt for different styles, you should know that the concept is very similar.
-This example represents the most common design that people use when they are building their own boilers.
+The first thing you should consider when building a wood boiler is proper water circulation, and this means you should know where to put the ports for supply and return.
+Below is a drawing of a barrel and barrel style boiler and although some of you are going to opt for different styles, the concept is very similar.
+This example represents the most common design that people use when they are building their own wood boilers.

 So we have the inside barrel, which is kind of your burn chamber, and the outside barrel is where it goes around and where your water supply is situated.
-So, inside the burn chamber, one of the things that you need taken into consideration is the surface area that's gonna get the heat from the inside chamber out to the water source.
-There are several ways of doing that.
+So, inside the burn chamber, one of the things should be taken into consideration is the surface area that's going to get the heat from the inside chamber out to the water source.
+There are several ways of doing this.

-One is a round barrel that has more surface area where it’s ramping up, compared to a square where the heat only hits at the very top.
-Another option is the cross tubes across the burn chamber or even fins on the outside of the chamber, like an air cooling system on an old motorcycle, if you remember fins.
+One is a round barrel that has more surface area where it’s ramping up, compared to a square where the heat only hits at the top.
+Another option is the cross tubes across the burn chamber or even fins on the outside of the chamber, like an air-cooling system on an old motorcycle, if you remember fins.

-In this case, we have a design that I recommend because it is using the existing pump, that pumps the water back and forth to the house, for the circulation system and the inside of the furnace.
+In this instance, we have a design that we recommend because it is using the existing pump, that pumps the water back and forth to the house, for the circulation system and the inside of the furnace.

-You don't want to want another pump circulating the boiler water.
-So what we do is we're gonna use the existing pump.
-The pump should go at the bottom, at the lowest port, because you want an atmospheric pressure on the back side of that pump.
+You don't want another pump circulating the boiler water.
+So we recommend using the existing circulator pump.
+The pump should go at the bottom, at the lowest port, because you want an atmospheric pressure on the back side of the pump.

-Pumps are designed to have an equal pressure on the supply side, as well on the return side or from the back to the front.
-So if the front it generates 15 pounds of pressure, it should have 15 on the back.
-That's the way the pumps are designed to run.
+Circulator Pumps are designed to have an equal pressure on the supply side, as well on the return side or from the back to the front.
+If the front generates 15 pounds of pressure, it should have 15 on the back, the way the pumps are designed to run.

-With us, we don't have that, we're not a pressurized system.
-We're open to the atmosphere, most of us.
-So, all this water weight on the back of the pump is gonna generate some pressure on to the back of the pump.
-That's why I like the pump on the back.
+Since we do not have that, we do not have a pressurized system.
+Most people’s systems are open to the atmosphere.
+So, all this water weight on the back of the circulator pump is going to generate some pressure on to the back of the pump.
+This is why we like the pump on the back.

-Also, pumps are air-cooled, so they're gonna run more efficiently when they're cool, and that's usually outside where the boiler is because you're usually using it for heating where you have a cold environment.
+Also, circulator pumps are air-cooled, so they're going to run more efficiently when they're cool, and that's usually outside where the boiler is because you're using it for heating where you have a cold environment.

-I hear a lot of people that they want to put the pumps inside the house, but when you do that you usually mount it to a wall and it hums.
-It's a pump that's running 24/7 and it hums.
-That is why I recommend keeping it outside.
+Many people say that they want to put the pumps inside the house, but when you do that you usually mount it to a wall, and it hums.
+A circulator pump will be running 24/7 and creating humming effect on the inside of your house.
+That is why we recommend keeping it outside.

 The Water Return

-So the supply is going to the house to heat it, and then it comes back, and then what I like to see is the water returning to the front of the wood boiler.
+Since the supply is going to the house to be heated, and then comes back, we like to see the water returning to the front of the wood boiler.

-Back to the water, if you just put it to here (see the picture above) the water is just gonna dump back in and go right back out, dump again, go back out.
+Back to the water, if you just put it to here (see the picture above) the water is just going to dump back in and go right back out, dump again, and go back out.
 You want it to go all the way to the front, go left and to the right, you want it to go down the barrel because the heat inside the barrel is going up.
-So you wanna drag the water down around.
+So you want to drag the water down and around.

-Now, people are saying that "Well, you should pull from the top because the hottest water is up there."
-Absolutely correct, but the water is now coming up and you're only pulling the hot water, so this water is never really heating up.
-It's also not giving you a good water temperature rating.
+Now, many people comment, "Well, you should pull from the top because the hottest water is up there."
+Correct, but the water is now coming up and you're only pulling the hot water, so this water is never really heating up.
+Moreover, it's also not giving you a good water temperature rating.

-So if this water is 115 and this is 180 and is where you're pulling your water from, you have an opportunity now to make a condensing boiler, which is a boiler that's not hot enough, equally, and it starts to sweat which makes your boiler rot, and rust, and everything else.
+If this water temperature is 115 and this temperature is 180 and is where you're pulling your water from, you have an opportunity to make a condensing boiler.
+This is a boiler that's not hot enough and it starts to sweat which makes your boiler rot, and rust, and everything else.

-Thus, you don't wanna pull from the top, you wanna pull from the bottom to make sure you're getting a good circulation of the water within the boiler, and this solves the circulation problem.
+Thusly, you do not want to pull from the top, you want to pull from the bottom to make sure you're getting a good circulation of the water within the boiler, and this solves the circulation problem.

-And this are the things that you should be taking into consideration when designing your boiler.
+These are some instances that should be taken into consideration when designing your wood boiler.

 How Much Water is in the Unit?